rubysg/singapore/README.md

 ### Ice Kacang

 A local dessert made of shaved ice that's perfect for sunny days.
-Most hawker centers have a stall that sell one.
-You can check out Old Airport Road Hakwer Center and Funan Food Court.
+Most hawker centres have a stall that sell one.
+You can check out Old Airport Road Hakwer Centre and Funan Food Court.

 ![Ais Bor](/images/ais_bor.jpg)